Sachaa-Thanasius/defer-imports/README.rst

     :target: https://github.com/astral-sh/ruff
     :alt: Ruff

-An pure-Python implementation of PEP 690–esque lazy imports, but at a user's behest within the ``defer_imports_until_use`` context manager.
+An pure-Python implementation of PEP 690–esque lazy imports, but at a user's behest within a ``defer_imports_until_use`` context manager.

 Installation